boltsr/soliditybyexample/spec.md

    Alice deploys the contract, funding it with some Ether.
    Alice authorizes a payment by signing a message (off chain) and sends the signature to Bob.
    Bob claims his payment by presenting the signed message to the smart contract.
-   If Bob does not claim his payment, Alice get her Ether back after the contract expires
+   If Bob does not claim his payment, Alice get her Ether back after the contract expires(1 Day)

    Spec: